SmokeyTheKat/clature/README.md

 iso printString(str, 5);
 ```

 Inline assembly can be used anywhere and will not get messed around with.
 An assembly line is started with a '.'.
-Variables can be used in the assebmly.
+Variables can be used in the assembly.
 ```
 sub @8 printString(@8 string, @8 length)
 {